henryrmiler/A3ProgrammingPortfolio/index.md

 # Ello this is henry millers programming portfollio

-## ere are some of the solo projects ive worked on
+## here are some of the solo projects ive worked on

 # :